Emergency Release of Employees

-The (President/Provost/VP) may release students and university employees for national or state mourning or for civil or natural disasters and emergencies such as severe weather, which could threaten public safety.
-A site director may also release site students and employees in case of other localized emergencies such as power failure.
-Employees assigned to the following employee classes are covered by this policy: 02, 04, 05, 10, 11, 13, 16, 18 and 19.
-See the Employee Class Policy for an explanation of the employee classes.
+The (President/Provost) may release students and university employees for national or state mourning, civil or natural disasters and emergencies which could threaten public safety.
+A Center Director may also release students and employees in case of localized emergencies.

 Compensation During University Closure Due To Disaster or Emergency

 If an employee is not scheduled to work on an emergency-release day, the employee’s pay will not be affected.

 - In the event of a university closure due to a disaster, as defined in the University’s Disaster and Event Preparedness Plan, employees will normally receive regular pay for the duration of the closure.
 However, since the duration of a disaster-related closure is impossible to predict, the university reserves the right to adjust this provision to the specific circumstances of the closure.

 - Full-time and part-time hourly/non-exempt employees required to remain on campus and work will receive compensation as follows during the university closure:

 - Hours worked (paid at straight time using emergency pay)

 - The regularly scheduled hours, paid to employee for the duration of the closure (paid at straight time using shut down time-off)